kentaka7/eMia-iOS/README.md

 eMia is developing with using following things:
 - Firebase database, storage (for photos), authentication and cloud messages (push-notifications).
-- Firebase used for the chat implementation
+- Firebase used for chat implementation
 - RxSwift, RxCocoa, RxDatasource
 - RxRealm, RealmSwift
 - Custom Layout for UICollectionView